Case 6 Delivery Route Matrix

 Standard Software Reuse 20–40% — New module on existing platform

-5. Report View — Strategy Matrix
+5. Report View — Delivery Route Matrix

-Uniform team configuration across all choices: TA=2, PP=2, TP=2, WP/TWP=6, IM=2 | Fund: 235 days/year per FTE | Delivery model: Full Turnkey
+Uniform engineering resource allocation across all choices: TA=2, PP=2, TP=2, WP/TWP=6, IM=2 | Annual working time: 235 days/year per FTE | Delivery model: Full Turnkey

 Choice #1